-Much care and preparation are needed during a pregnancy for a healthy baby to be born!
-Participate in a variety of online classes through the INIOY app to learn more about:
+Much care and preparation are needed during a pregnancy for a healthy baby to be born, and we provide a variety of prenatal classes to help our pregnant members give their baby a healthy start!
+Prenatal classes are available to members in the last three months of pregnancy.